TiloW/SimplePanorama/readme.md

 ### Adding Hotspots
 You can add hotspots to a panorama after it has finished loading.
 Here we add a circle and a rectangle.
-As you can see, we can embed any html-elements inside the hotspots.
+As you can see, we can embed any html-elements inside of the hotspots.
-A circle must be provided with x,y and radius.
-A rectangle must be provided with left, top, width and height.
+THe circle methods takes html-content, x,y and radius.
+A rectangle must be provided html-content, left, top, width and height.
 ```javascript
 new SimplePanorama($('#myPanoContainer'), '../my_image.jpg', function() {
     pano.createCircleHotspot('<p>Hello World!<br />I\'m a <a href="http://de.wikipedia.org/wiki/Circle">circle</a>.</p>', 300, 250, 200);
     pano.createRectHotspot('<p>Hello World!<br />I\'m a rectangle.</p>', 750, 150, 200, 200);
 });
 ```

 ### Activating Modules
 There are certain modules which can be activaded per panorama instance.
 Here we add support for moving the panorama by holding down the primary mousebutton.
 ```javascript
 new SimplePanorama($('#myPanoContainer'), '../my_image.jpg', null, ['move_mousedown']);
 ```
-For now thoose are the modules available:
+For the time beeing theese modules are available:
 - move_mousedown : Move the panorama around by dragging it
 - move_mousehover : Move the panorama around by hovering over it
 - move_touch : Move the panorama around with a touchscreen